 To start a workshop, your team selects a few source code files that have recently evolved, depending on the workshop theme (a language or framework for example).
-The team identifies areas for improvement and whether good practices have been followed.
+The team identifies areas for improvement and whether best practices have been followed.
 A collective retrospective will allow for exchange and assessment of the workshop.

-Good practices can be collected in practice profiles.
+Best practices can be collected in practice profiles.
 If the profile is public, it will be visible to the whole user community.
 You can thus share your best practices, but also benefit from the profiles of other teams of developers present on the platform.

 For each practice identified, examples are taken directly from the project source code during the workshops.
-The team can select concrete examples and counter-examples to enrich the documentation of your practices and facilitate their understanding.
+The team can select tangible examples and counter-examples to enrich the documentation of your practices and facilitate their understanding.